Pumpkin Breakfast Cookies

 Instructions

-- Preheat the oven to 180C/350F.
+- Preheat the oven to 350°F (180°C).
 Line a cookie sheet or baking tray with parchment paper and set aside.

 - Form 8 large balls of cookie dough (or 16 small ones) and place on the lined tray.
 Press each ball into a cookie shape.

-- Bake for 12-15 minutes (vegan and gluten-free option) or 20-25 minutes (keto and paleo option), or until cookies have firmed up.
+- Bake for 12 minutes or until cookies have firmed up.

-- Remove from the oven and allow cookies to cool completely.
+- Remove from the oven and transfer to a wire rack to firm up and cool completely.

 Notes